BrianCuellar03/GitTutorial/README.md

 ***Initialize a Git Repository***

-Create a New Directory for Your Project: Open a terminal and run:
+Create a New Directory for our Mood Checker Project: Open a terminal and run:

 ```
 mkdir MoodChecker